JakubNer/az-reverse-proxy-options/README.md

-# Azure Front Door versus Azure API Management versus Azure Gateway
+# Adding Flexibility to an API on Azure

 In this write-up we'll cover usage of several Azure offerings in implementing an HTTP API, whereby the API is:

 - geo-redundant for speed, availability, and safe-deployments
+- throttle-able &mdash; controlling costs
 - terminates a Json Web Token (JWT) on the perimeter &mdash; freeing trusted internal services from authorizations
 - provides a placeholder for request and response payload rewrites &mdash; an API contract façade
 - abstracts concrete service location via URL rewrites

+In other words, the API is static to the outside but flexible with respect to implementation.

-The intention is to show where these Azure offerings can be of help in saving us implementation time.
+The intention is to think through three Azure offerings and see how they can be of help in saving us implementation time:

+- Azure Front Door
+- Azure API Management
+- Azure Application Gateway

 Consider an incoming HTTP request to serve some business need.
 We want the implementation of this business logic to benefit from of all of the above value propositions; which cross-cut our API surface, without coupling to our business-logic implementation.